 Result and Discussion

 Data was collected from 200 bivoltine and multi-bi hybrid cocoons for each season across two years from the north-eastern region of India.
 The grouped frequency distributions for FL and NBFL are analysed to understand their behaviour across seasons.
 These parameters are critical indicators of cocoon quality, as they influence silk yield, reeling efficiency, and the overall economic feasibility of silk production.
 The shell ratio, filament length, and NBFL variations between favourable and unfavourable seasons reveal the sensitivity of cocoon quality to environmental factors.
-(D. Chattopadhyay, 2018)
+(Chattopadhyay, 2018)

 Shell Ratio and Filament Length Analysis